platonics-delft/kinematics_calibration/README.md

-# Calibration of robot kinematics
+# MUKCa: Minimal User-friendly Kinematics Calibration of Robot Manipulators

 Have you ever wondered why the accuracy of your robot is poor, and why the end-effector is at different poses when you move in the null-space?
 Well,